 The 15x magnification with bright light LEDs is just the perfect magnification to see all details.
 The different light modes make it easily possible to detect deviations or variations in a document or signature.

-A RFID Transponder Check is of course not necessary for my purpose (even when tested as described) but all other functions are most welcome.
-The lack of water resistance might be an issue for users like police or border control if using the device outside but as mentioned there is an optional splash water case available.
+An RFID Transponder Check is, of course not necessary for my purpose (even when tested as described), but all other functions are most welcome.
+The lack of water resistance might be an issue for users like the police or border control if using the device outside, but as mentioned, there is an optional splash water case available.

-In my opinion the device is absolutely useful for collectors of items like documents, stamps, revenues and banknotes.
+In my opinion, the device is useful for collectors of items like documents, stamps, revenues, and banknotes.

 DOCULUS LUMUS – SEE THE TRUTH INSIDE